antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 var members = obj.GetType().GetTypeInfo().GetMembers();
 ```

-As we'll see later, we've some tooling to help you with migrating your code.
+As you'll see later, there is tooling to help you with migrating your code.

-### Discontinued technologies
+### Technologies discontinued for .NET Core

 The .NET platform is a very mature stack that is almost 15 years old.
 We've built a large set of technologies into the platform.
 Over the years, we've learned a lot about them, how they are used, what architectures they create and what limitations they have.
 As a result, we've identified a set of technologies we no longer promote for authoring modern .NET applications and thus do not bring to .NET Core.

 Of course, we haven't removed any technologies from .NET Framework.
 If you're currently using them, you don't have to change anything.
 We'll continue to support those in the context of .NET Framework.
 However, we encourage you to avoid taking dependencies on those for new applications, as this will make it harder for you to port these assets to .NET Core.
-Also, in those areass we'll generally not add new features, so you're better off using the preferred alternatives.
+Also, in those areas we'll generally not add new features, so you're better off using the preferred alternatives.

 Let's take a look at some of those.
 I'll explain why they are problematic and what you should use instead.
 For more details and the full list of discontinued technologies, read [our porting guide](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/porting.md#unsupported-technologies).